PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-12-simulating-attacks-with-atomic-red-team.md

 - **Microsoft Defender** detections
 - **DeviceProcessEvents** in Microsoft Sentinel

 ☕️ Keep your KQL handy.
 Watch your logs in tail mode.
-And yes — **have coffee ready**.
+And yes, **have coffee ready**.
 Detection is as much patience as it is parsing.
 And drinking coffee.

 ---
 # 🧠 Hunting the Simulated Threat